jameserrico/python-gamesdb/README.md

 [GamesDB GetPlatformsList API Call](http://wiki.thegamesdb.net/index.php?title=GetPlatformsList)

-This call takes no arguments, and returns a list of Platform objects:
+This call takes no arguments, and returns a list of Platform objects, with the id, name, and alias fields supplied:

 ```python
 platform_list = gamesdb_api.get_platforms_list()